-This proposal is for a Cost Allocation Plan (Plan) to cover the period beginning July 1, 2023 and ending June 30, 2024.
-This proposal is based on INRCOG's actual costs reconcilable to the audited financial statements for its fiscal year ending June 30, 2024.
-The status of our cost allocation plan is: (a) This is our initial request for the approval of our cost allocation plan.
-None of the federal agencies have ever officially approved of our cost allocation plan. (b) We have received an official written approval of our cost allocation plan from the Economic Development Administration. ☑ (c) We have received written approval of our cost allocation plan from lowa Department of Transportation multiple times.
+This proposal is for a Cost Allocation Plan (Plan) to cover the period beginning July 1, 2024 and ending June 30, 2025.
+This proposal is based on INRCOG's actual costs reconcilable to the audited financial statements for its fiscal year ending June 30, 2025.
+The status of our cost allocation plan is:

+- (a) This is our initial request for the approval of our cost allocation plan.
+None of the federal agencies have ever officially approved of our cost allocation plan. - (b) We have received an official written approval of our cost allocation plan from the Economic Development Administration. - (c) We have received written approval of our cost allocation plan from Iowa Department of Transportation multiple times.
 However, we have been unable to obtain Federal Cognizant approval of our Indirect Cost Proposal.
-This proposal addresses all elements of east incurred by INPCOC and identifies chared easts that require allegation